ljoeckel/nim-yottadb/doc/blog2.md

 ```

 ## Performance
-In general, the Nim / YottaDB language binding has excellent performace.
+In general, the Nim / YottaDB language binding has excellent performance.
-Simple tests on a MacMini M4 with a virtulized Ubuntu (2 Cores / 4GB Memory) gives the following figures where every test had 10 million different records.
+Simple tests on a MacMini M4 with a virtualized Ubuntu (2 Cores / 4GB Memory) gives the following figures where every test had 10 million different records.
 ```
 upcount dsl    2439 ms. (Increment a Global) set dsl        2479 ms. (Set global value)